Application Development with MariaDB Connector/C++

-MariaDB Connector/C enables C and C++ applications to establish client connections to MariaDB database products over TLS.
+MariaDB Connector/C++ enables C++ applications to establish client connections to MariaDB database products over TLS.

-gcc (GNU GCC) command demonstrates how to link an application with the MariaDB Connector/C shared library using the
+g++ (GNU GCC) command demonstrates how to link an application with the MariaDB Connector/C++ shared library using the

 If you are not using the

-MariaDB Connector/C includes several header files.
-In some cases, developers might find it useful to inspect the MariaDB Connector/C header files to view the definitions of structures, functions, and constants.
+MariaDB Connector/C++ includes several header files.
+In some cases, developers might find it useful to inspect the

+MariaDB Connector/C++ header files to view the definitions of classes, functions, and methods.

 The header files:

-Contain the definitions of structures, functions, and constants.
+Contain the definitions of classes, functions, and methods in the

 Are installed to the